hylo-lang/hylo/CONTRIBUTING.md

 - the steps to reproduce it (typically in the form of a program);
 - the expected result;
 - the actual result; and
-- the version of your operating system and the version of the Val compiler you are using.
+- the version of your operating system and the version of the Hylo compiler you are using.

 We greatly appreciate it if you can isolate the problem and provide a minimal reproducer.